SAP-samples/teched2023-DT261/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/teched2023-DT261)](https://api.reuse.software/info/github.com/SAP-samples/teched2023-DT261)

-# Session ID - Session Title
+# DT261 - Hassle-free SAP Note Implementation for SAP S/4HANA on-premise and private cloud

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2022 session called 'DT261 - Hassle-free SAP Note Implementation for SAP S/4HANA on-premise and private cloud'.

 ## Overview

-This session introduces attendees to...
+Note assistant tool is now enhanced with features that enable us to schedule jobs to identify, implement, and view the activity summary of SAP Notes.
+To support these functionalities, you now have three new enhancements, which are batch identification, batch implementation, and batch dashboard.

+In this exercise, we will be creating batch jobs in SNOTE to identify and implement SAP Notes and view the results.
+We will also be using the Note Analyzer functionality to analyze a set of SAP Notes from an XML file provided as an attachment to an SAP Note.
+We will then be setting up a batch job to implement the necessary SAP Notes as per the analyser results.

 ## Requirements